 - Last Updated: Wednesday, 19 April 2023 16:16

 - Written by IELTS Mentor

 You should spend about 40 minutes on this task.

 Today’s food travels thousands of miles before it reaches customers.
-Why is this?
-Is this a positive or negative trend?

 Give reasons for your answer and include any relevant examples from your own knowledge or experience.

 Model Answer 1: [It is a positive development]

 The modern food industry has undergone significant changes, and one of the most notable is the increasing distance that food travels before it reaches customers.
 While this may seem like a negative development, I believe that it is actually a positive trend that has brought several benefits.

 One reason why food travels thousands of miles today is that global trade has become more prevalent, and food producers can now source ingredients from all over the world.
 For example, supermarkets in the UK now stock tropical fruits from South America and Asia all year round, which was not possible in the past.
 This allows people to enjoy a wider variety of foods and have access to fruits and vegetables that are not native to their region.
 Another reason why food travels long distances is that it enables people to eat fresh produce year-round.
 In the past, people could only eat seasonal fruits and vegetables, but with modern transport systems, produce can be transported across the world and arrive at its destination in a matter of days.
 This means that people can enjoy fresh food all year round, regardless of the season.

 No doubt, global food transportation has brought economic benefits to many countries.
 Developing countries that produce food can now export their products to other parts of the world and earn money from it.
 This has helped to boost their economies and improve the standard of living for many people.
 Moreover, it has enhanced our choices as consumers.
 We now have a wide variety of choices when it comes to picking a food item.
 It also helps us eat a variety of food and fruits that keep us healthy.